top of page

 It requires courage and preparation to run in the cold weather.
-Here is some advice on how to dress for comfort and safety while running in the winter.
+Here is some advice on how to dress for a snow-weather run with comfort and safety.
 As temperatures drop, it's critical to layer warm, breathable garments to assist our bodies to regulate heat.
 And, as it turns out, even in the coldest of temperatures, it's possible to overdress, so consider clothing with vents or that can be readily shed mid-run.

 Base Layer: Stay Dry on the inside